Petr-Kovalev/punched-cards-mnist-poc/README.md

 ### Punched cards proof of concept

-*Object recognition by random binary data lookup proof of concept*
+*Object recognition by random binary data lookup: proof of concept*

 Performing single-shot QMNIST digits recognition by lookup over the most different input bit sets of the training data.